lamaPLC Communication: 1-Wire

 1-Wire is a device communications bus system designed by Dallas Semiconductor that provides low-speed (16.3 kbit/s) data, signaling, and power over a single conductor.

-1-Wire is similar in concept to I²C, but with lower data rates and longer range.
-It is typically used to communicate with small inexpensive devices such as digital thermometers and weather instruments.
-A network of 1-Wire devices with an associated master device is called a MicroLAN.
+1-Wire is similar in concept to I²C but has lower data rates and longer range.
+It is typically used to communicate with small, inexpensive devices such as digital thermometers and weather instruments.
+A network of 1-Wire devices with an associated master device is called a MicroLAN

 One distinctive feature of the bus is the possibility of using only two wires — data and ground.
 To accomplish this, 1-Wire devices include an 800 pF capacitor to store charge and power the device during periods when the data line is active.

 The 1-Wire devices are specifically designed and optimized to read and write efficiently to 1-Wire devices and networks.
-Similar to UART/USART controller, they handle clocked operations natively with the use of a buffer, offloading the processing load from the host processor (e.g., sensor gateway or microcontroller) thereby increasing accuracy .
+Like UART/USART controller, they handle clocked operations natively using a buffer, offloading the processing load from the host processor (e.g., sensor gateway or microcontroller), thereby increasing accuracy.
 External pull-up resistors are also often not required.

 Features of the 1-wire bus

-• In addition to 64-bit addressing, the bus can query a maximum of 75 sub-units per second.
+• Besides 64-bit addressing, the bus can query a maximum of 75 sub-units per second.

 • The transmission speed is approximately 16.3 kbit/s.